A Learning and Control Perspective for Microfinance: Experimental Settings

-The liability for loan repayment is imposed on the group: if some members in the group cannot return $1+r$ in its full amount, other members are obligated to cover it.
-At the end of the lending period, each applicant $m$ in the group $i$ holds $g_{i,m}$ unit of money, which is the principal plus gains or loss.
-We assume that $g_{i,m}$ is an i.i.d.
-Gaussian random variable, i.e. At the end of loan time, the group $i$ holds $\sum_{m=1}^{n_i} \max\{g_{i,m},0\}$ units of money in total.
-Here, we assumed that the members with $g_{i,m} < 0$, who holds debts from elsewhere, do not have the capability to return any money but will not transfer the other debts to the group.
-Because group $i$ must return $n_i\cdot(1+r)$, the group will default if Accordingly, the return probability for group application with $n_i$ members is given by
+The liability for the loan repayment is imposed on the group by obligating the members of the group to cover the other members who cannot return the loan and its interest, $1+r$.
+At the end of the lending period, each applicant $j$ in the group $i$ holds $\theta_{i,j}$ unit of money, which is the principal plus gains or loss.
+We assume that $\theta_{i,j}$ is an \textit{i.i.d.} Gaussian random variable, \ie,

-Advanced case.
-For the advanced group lending data pool, we generated 1 million samples as follows.
-In this setting, the feature $\hat S = \{ N , \bar S\}$ includes both the group size $n$ and a variety of other features, which is denoted by $\bar {S}$.
-Let $n_i$ be the group size of application $i$.
+where $\mathcal{N}(\mu,\sigma^2)$ refers to a Gaussian distribution with mean $\mu$ and standard deviation $\sigma$.
+Thus, at the end of the lending period, the group $i$ holds $\sum_{j=1}^{m_i} \max\{\theta_{i,j},0\}$ units of money in total.
+Here, we assumed that the members with $\theta_{i,j} < 0$, who hold debts from elsewhere, do not have the capability to return any money but will not transfer the other debts to the group.
+Because group $i$ must return $m_i\cdot(1+r)$, the group will default if